Pasta Fazool

 • Yield: 10 servings 1x

 Pasta Fazool (AKA Pasta e Fagioli!) is a mega comforting, meal in a bowl soup!
-This is our family favorite recipe that has just a few simple ingredients with giant, tender pieces of ham!
+This is our family favorite recipe that has just a few simple ingredients with giant, tender pieces of ham, tender beans and elbow macaroni.

 Scale